kawaa/RichImportTsv/README.md

 ## Quick Start

-This example will load data where records are separated by "#", while fields (within a record) are separated by ".".
+This example will load data where records are separated by "#" and fields (within a record) are separated by ".".

 ### Data preparation
 ```